- 1 The best one to get: It's a toss-up

 At launch, the overall software experience was best described as "janky," though some claim most of those issues have since been resolved.
 Whether they have or not, it also sports some difficult ergonomics, the dubious benefit of a touch-first design on a previously mouse and keyboard-driven OS, and a very high price tag.
 Google has also canceled its plans for future Chrome OS-powered tablets, and though it claims it will continue to support the form factor, it's not a good sign for the future.

-While it's ultimately up to you, the Pixel Slate delivers quite a lot of drawbacks and compromises to merely present a new form factor.
-Yes, it's the "best," but please don't buy one.
+While it's ultimately up to you, the Pixel Slate delivers quite a lot of drawbacks and compromises to merely present a new form factor, though it has been riding quite a discount in the last few months.

 The Pixel Slate will stop getting updates in June 2026.

 The selection of Chromeboxes is dwindling, and prices on old models (like our previous recommendation) are inexplicably rising.
-In that case, we'll have to recommend a unit we actually haven't reviewed, since it's the only affordable option left.
+In that case, there's really only one affordable option left.

 ASUS Chromebox 3

-Again, we haven't had a chance to review the ASUS Chromebox 3, but most of them these days share a common hardware platform — they should be pretty similar.
+We haven't had a chance to review the ASUS Chromebox 3, but most Chromeboxes these days share a common hardware platform — it should be pretty similar to the others of its generation we've used.
 Starting at just $270, it's also one of the only really affordable models left in the apparently declining Chrome OS desktop market.

-That base model gets you an older Celeron 3865U, 4GB of RAM, 32GB of storage, 802.11ac Wi-Fi, and Gigabit Ethernet, plus USB Type-C support.
+That base model gets you a very dated Celeron 3865U, 4GB of RAM, 32GB of storage, 802.11ac Wi-Fi, and Gigabit Ethernet, plus USB Type-C support.
 If you step it up to $420, you can get a Core i3 processor paired with the same specs, and 8GB of RAM is another $40 on top of that.

 The ASUS Chromebox 3 will stop getting updates in June 2025.

 Some older Chromebooks are still good options, especially if you can pick one up used, but they don't compare to more recent models.
-The ASUS C302 and ASUS C101 are both decent (if dated) Chromebooks, and either nabbed at the right price could be a good deal.
-Just be sure to check the end of life date if you pick up an older model.
+The Google Pixelbook is still king when it comes to build quality, and packs pretty great specs, but its fixed sky-high price tag finally pushed it off this list.
+Some other older Chromebooks nabbed at the right price could be a good deal.
+Just be sure to check the end of life date if you pick one up.